maphew/Leaflet.BetterFileLayer/README.md

   style: () => {}, // Overwrite the default BFL GeoJSON style function
   onEachFeature: () => {}, // Overwrite the default BFL GeoJSON onEachFeature function
   layer: L.customLayer, // If you want a custom layer to be used (must be a GeoJSON class inheritance)
-  // Restrict accepted file formats (default: .gpx, .kml, .geojson, .json, .csv, .topojson, .wkt, .shp, .shx, .prj, .dbf, .zip) formats:['.geojson', '.kml', '.gpx'],
+  // Restrict accepted file formats (default: .gpx, .kml, .kmz, .geojson, .json, .csv, .topojson, .wkt, .shp, .shx, .prj, .dbf, .zip) formats:['.geojson', '.kml', '.gpx'],
   importOptions: { // Some file types may have import options, for now, just csv is documented
     csv: {